Best Programming Languages to Learn

 Programmers plan, develop, and maintain programs that use code.
 Programmers often know how to code, but their skills to organize and structure programs are more crucial.

-They use a multi-stage process that includes creating outlines, designing algorithms and flowcharts, applying complex rules and syntax, and testing and documenting software performance.
+They use a multi-stage process, known as the program development life cycle, that includes creating outlines, designing algorithms and flowcharts, applying complex rules and syntax, and testing and documenting software performance.

 Programming languages may have both wide uses and niche applications.
+Languages such as C++ and C can help fast-performing operating systems and systems-level applications.
 Python can assist with machine learning, artificial intelligence, and an array of technologies.
-Languages such as C++ and C can help fast-performing operating systems and systems-level applications.
+It's also the most commonly used language in astronomy.

 Top Programming Languages to Learn